In today’s article, we’re going to be answering a question that a lot of Nike Huarache fans ask “Are Huaraches running shoes?”

 Aesthetically, this is clearly a retro-futuristic shoe.
 It’s got a certain chunkiness which is definitely associated with shoes of the 90s.

-Thankfully, that look is kind of in right now and you’ve got shoes like the Nike Dunk being extremely popular and more and more people are moving away from skinny jeans and things like that.
+Thankfully, that look is kind of in right now and you’ve got shoes like the Nike Dunk being extremely popular, and more and more people are moving away from skinny jeans and things like that.
 Of course, those wider pants do suit a slightly chunkier shoe a little bit better.

-The combination of that booty cage construction and the two-color neoprene gives them a very different look and a real feeling of depth though where a traditional leather or pleather sports shoe is almost peeled away to reveal something more futuristic underneath.
+The combination of that bootie cage construction and the two-color neoprene gives them a very different look and a real feeling of depth though where a traditional leather or pleather sports shoe is almost peeled away to reveal something more futuristic underneath.

 Still No Swoosh